 As the spouse of a service member in Louisville, you enjoy a number of unique benefits.
 Those benefits often offset some of the sacrifices that you must make to accommodate your spouse’s military service.
 One might of those may be sacrificing certain professional opportunities to remain able to move around for your spouse’s various assignments.

 This may keep you from securing employment benefits on your own (such as healthcare coverage).
 Fortunately the military offers you such coverage through its TRICARE program.
-Thus, when you choose to divorce, you may wonder (just as many of our past clients here at Hoge Partners, PLLC have) if you will have continued access to it.
+Thus, when you choose to divorce, you may wonder (just as many of our past clients here at HP Law, PLLC have) if you will have continued access to it.

 The 20/20/20 Rule